areleu/vencopy/docs/software/core.rst

 vehicles are parked.
 Since the analytical focus of the framework lies on a regional level (NUTS1-NUTS0), the infrastructure model is kept simple in the current version.
 Charging availability is allocated based on a binary TRUE/FALSE mapping to a respective trip purpose in the venco.py-config.
 Thus, different scenarios describing different charging availabilities, e.g. at home or at home and at work etc. can be distinguished, but neither a regional differentiation nor a charging availability probability or distribution are assumed.
-At the end of the application of the GridModeler, a given parking purpose diary parkingType(v, t) is transferred into a binary grid connection diary connectgrid (v, t) with the same format but consisting only of TRUE/FALSE values.
+At the end of the application of the GridModeller, a given parking purpose diary parkingType(v, t) is transferred into a binary grid connection diary connectgrid (v, t) with the same format but consisting only of TRUE/FALSE values.